Dynamic CoVaR Modeling and Estimation: Modeling and Estimation

-for some CoVaR parameter space $\mTheta^{c} \subset \mathbb{R}^q$.
 For this two-step estimator to be feasible, the requirement that the VaR evolution does not depend on $\vtheta^c$ is essential.
-Section~\ref{Asymptotic Normality} shows that the presence of $\widehat{\vtheta}_n^v$ in the minimization problem impacts the asymptotic variance of $\widehat{\vtheta}_{n}^{c}$.
+Appendix~\ref{Asymptotic Normality} shows that the presence of $\widehat{\vtheta}_n^v$ in the second-stage minimization impacts the asymptotic variance of $\widehat{\vtheta}_{n}^{c}$.
 Of course, this is usually the case for two-step estimators \citep[Section 6]{NeweyMcFadden1994}.
+A two-step estimator similar in spirit to \eqref{eqn:MestVaR}--\eqref{eqn:MestCoVaR} is employed in \citet{DimiHogaMES2024} for their \textit{static} regressions under adverse conditions.